-- Allows organizations to work swiftly and become more nimble with available resources.
+- It allows organizations to work swiftly and become more nimble with available resources.

-- Creates a less stressful environment for employees that boosts production.
+- It creates a less stressful environment for employees that boosts production.

 For adequate management of innovation, we must see it for what it is.
 It grows your organization to be able to better cope with the modern challenges it is faced with